germanWalton/movie-manager/README.md

 ## Description

 The Movie Manager API is a service that allows you to manage movies, providing functionalities to list, create, update, and delete movies.
 It also includes authentication and authorization to protect certain operations.
+It has automatic synchronization of the movie list through a cronjob that runs every 30 minutes.

 ## Installation